What is a Signature Block? How Electronic Signatures Work

 Why Is a Signature Block Important?

-A signature block legally binds you to a document or transaction.
+Adding a signature block means that you are legally obligated to a document or transaction.

 What goes inside a signature block?